danieloquelis/rhubarb-lip-sync-wasm/README.md

 - `audioBase64`: string - Base64 encoded audio file (WAV format)
 - `options`: RhubarbOptions (optional)
-  - `recognizerType`: 'pocketSphinx' | 'phonetic' - Type of speech recognition to use
-  - `dialogText`: string - Optional text of the dialog for better recognition
+  - `dialogText`: string - Optional text to guide the recognition process.
+If provided, it helps PocketSphinx better recognize the speech.
+If not provided, PocketSphinx will perform recognition without text guidance.

 #### Returns